 I’ve walked up Snowdon quite a few times now.
 I’m very lucky to live less than an hour and a half from Pen-y-Pass, which is a popular spot to begin a walk up Snowdon.
 I’ve done it in the rain, in the snow, in the blazing sunshine and, more often than not, in the chilly Welsh drizzle!
 I’ve also climbed up Snowdon at sunrise once before – something I 100% recommend as you get to the summit at the most beautiful time of day and it’s less likely to be shrouded in cloud.

-I’d recommend opting for clothing and equipment that’s somewhere in the middle.
+I’d recommend hiking up Snowdon in the summer and opting for clothing and equipment that’s somewhere in the middle.
 You’re not exactly hiking Everest so you don’t need anything majorly specialised but this is more than a stroll around the park so you do need to be prepared.

 The hike up Snowdon is challenging but it’s something most people will be able to do.
 You see people of all ages up there and, last time, I even met a little girl who was 5 and her grandma who was 72.
 It looked like they were having plenty of tea and snack stops along the way but they’re definitely proof that most people can do it if you take your time.